 While you are out shopping for the beard balm ingredients, now is the time to purchase a few accessories.

-Be sure you have a cooking vat for mixing the ingredients in the ingredients are extremely tough to clean, use this vat only for mixing your balm.
+Also, get a cooking vat for mixing the ingredients because they are extremely tough to clean.
+Use this vat only for mixing your balm.

 How to Make Beard Balm

-The amounts and oils in this example are for creating a nice smelling and soothing balm, experiment with other oils.
+The amounts and oils in this example are for creating a nice smelling and soothing balm, but you feel free to experiment with other oils.

 Step 1.
 Heating the Mixture

-Place 2 ounces Shea butter, 1 ounce of Beeswax, and 4 ounces of coconut carrier oil into the vat and place over a very low heat.
+Place 2 ounces of shea butter, 1 ounce of beeswax, and 4 ounces of coconut carrier oil into the vat and place over a very low heat.
 Since you are only experimenting with small portions, a candle warmer might be safer than the low setting on your range.

 Step 2.
 Mixing the Balm